Setting up an Alert

 If any of these are confusing, there is an example of what the alert might look like to the right side of the metric and action selector.
-This way, you can get an idea of exactly what information will be provided after this alert is set.
+This way, you can get an idea of precisely what information will be provided after this alert is set.

-After selecting the metric and action, you can now configure when you will want to be alerted.
+After selecting the metric and action, you can now configure when you want to be alerted.
 Would you like to be notified every day?
 Maybe every week instead?
 Would you like to be notified when the downloads change by 10% or 50%?
-This section will allow you to choose the amount the metric has to actually change for you to be notified, and at what cadence you'd like to be notified.
+This section will allow you to choose the amount the metric has to change for you to be notified and at what cadence you'd like to be notified.

-(Example: When there is a change in downloads by at least 10% in the US and over at least 1000 downloads in the last day, an alert will be sent.)
+(Example: When there is a change in downloads by at least 10% in the US, and over at least 1000 downloads in the last day, an alert will be sent.)

 Once you've completely customized your alert, you can name your alert and decide how you want the alert sent to you or your teams.
 Here, you can select whether or not you want the alert sent directly to your email.
-(Note: you cannot select someone else's email.
+(Note: you cannot enter someone else's email.
 They will have to set up their own alert.)
 If you'd like to send this Alert to multiple people, you can also connect your Slack account to send alerts to any public or private slack channel of your choosing.
 This way, you can easily build one alert and share it with your entire team to stay on top of your apps.

-(Example: We've named our alert "Change in Downloads for Competitors" and have it set to both my personal email and our #sales Slack channel)
+(Example: We've named our alert "Change in Downloads for Competitors" and have it set to both my email and our #sales Slack channel)

 Why is this Useful?

-With this new alert power, you can easily keep tabs on your own apps and your competitors apps without having to be ever vigilant.
+With this new alert power, you can easily keep tabs on your own apps and your competitor's apps without having to be ever vigilant.
 Setting up alerts will notify you about useful information while sifting out those that aren't relevant.
 This will allow you to save time searching and perform analysis faster.

-Some Useful tactics
+Some Useful Tactics